- 1 Working principle of a VPN

 Beware: 4 more reasons to get a Windows VPN

 - The possibility of online threats and malware attacks are present in Windows operating systems.
-The free VPN for Windows can be used to safeguard your device for either personal or business use.
+A good VPN can be used to safeguard your device for either personal or business use.

 - A Windows VPN connection will secure connection to the organization’s network and the internet.
-The same can be applied when you are connecting to a public Wi-Fi, say in a coffee shop, library, or conference.
-These free VPNs for Windows are efficient in cost-saving and network capability.
+The same can be applied when you are connecting to public Wi-Fi, say in a coffee shop, library, or conference.
+These are efficient in cost-saving and network capability.

 - Windows is the most widely used operating system in the world and with this, the company can secure access to the web for its users and maintain their privacy.
 The company can then use their carrier networks to route data and process information.